-Mr. FANG Gongyu (Chairman, resigned as CEO on 4 February 2022)
+Mr. FANG Gongyu (Chairman and CEO)

 Mr. TIAN Tao Ms. YU Yuan Mr. MA Xiaoming

 Mr. JIANG Qian Mr. YUAN Jun

 Mr. WONG Chi Keung

 The biographical details of the Directors are set out in the section headed "Biographical Details of Directors and Senior Management" on pages 16 to 19 of this annual report.
 A list of the Directors identifying their roles and functions is available on the Stock Exchange's and the Company's website.